viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 Authentication succeeded, and we obtained an access token.

-If we attempt to send a request with incorrect login data, the application will raise an error.
+If we now attempt to send a request with incorrect login data, the application will raise an error.

 ```bash
 $ curl -X 'POST' 'http://127.0.0.1:8000/token' -d 'username=test_user@myapi.com&password=qwerty'